C: Cooper - Corne

 Wrestling Heritage A-Z

-We have a second Norman Cooper for you.
+Cry Baby Sid Cooper used the name Norman Cooper in his early days but we have a second Norman Cooper for you.
 Norman Curry used the ring name Norman Cooper after training at the Hardwick Hall in Sedgefield.
 He'd approached Jimmy Devlin, who trained wrestlers in the stables behind the hall, and told him that he wanted to learn how to wrestle.
 Jimmy invited Norman along to the gym and it was the start of a friendship that is still going strong as Norman is added to the A-Z in August, 2015.

-All our second Norman has in common with Bradford's Syd Cooper is a name, though Norman tells us that he didn't know Sid's real name was also Norman until the night they were travelling together between Bridlington and Aberdeen working for Relwyskow and Green Promotions.
+All our second Norman has in common with Bradford's Sid Cooper is a name, though Norman tells us that he didn't know Sid's real name was also Norman until the night they were travelling together between Bridlington and Aberdeen working for Relwyskow and Green Promotions.
 Norman was a fit and powerful six feet tall muscular heavyweight weighing fifteen stones, a hard wrestler who had no time for those with gimmicks and little skill who brought the sport into disrepute.

 He was born in Kelloe, a village to the to the south-east of Durham in northern England, on 1st May, 1945.
 Seventy years later he still lives there.
 Norman's interest in wrestling started as a fan watching the wrestling on television - Johnny Czeslaw, Eric Leiderman and Honey Boy Zimba were his favourites, though he wasn't so keen on Zimba years later when Zimba lifted him high and tossed him from the ring.